SteveIves/Demos/AppDomainProtection/SynNetAspAppDomainOnly/readme.txt

 Description:    An example of how to use a Synergy .NET assembly in an
                 ASP.NET application.
 This example assumes a stateless environment in both the ASP.NET Web application AND the Synergy code.
-In other words NO RELICANCE on consistency of COMMON, GLOBAL or STATIC data and no channels left open beyond the completion of any method.
+In other words NO RELICANCE on consistency of COMMON, GLOBAL or STATIC data and no channels left open beyond the completion single web request.

 Author:         Steve Ives, Synergex Professional Services Group

-Revision:       1.1
+Revision:       1.2

 Date:           9th September 2014